cx-designers/demo-repository/src/infrastructure-as-code-iac-solutions.md

 - infoItem: We transform IT operations by implementing Infrastructure as Code to automate and standardize infrastructure management.
 Our approach ensures seamless deployments, enhanced security, and optimized performance.
 - infoItem: Our solutions provide version-controlled, reusable infrastructure configurations, ensuring consistency across multi-cloud and hybrid environments.
 We minimize risks, improve compliance, and empower businesses to innovate faster.
 - infoItem: With IaC, we enable rapid provisioning, cost optimization, and automated scaling, helping organizations achieve high efficiency, security, and operational excellence.
-devBgImg: "/assets/img/bg-infrastructure-as-code.png"
+devBgImg: "/assets/img/infrastructure-as-code.png"
-devBgAlt : "bg-img"
+devBgAlt : "Infrastructure as code"

 secTitle: "Advanced Infrastructure as Code (IaC) Services for Scalable Automation"
 secSubTitle: "Our IaC Services"